gauravhans8/Kafka-Batched-Output/README.md

   - Schedulers that periodically rotate file as per topic (only needed if no data is received and time threshold has passed)
     - Currently as soon as new batch comes for writing, thresolds are checked and files are rotated
   - Further tuning of kafka consumers using dynamically calculated fetch max bytes and max poll records property
-    - Dynamic as in based on size thresholds (it should be sufficiently small (but not too small) so that file can be roatated with minimal deviation from size thresholds
+    - Dynamic as in based on size thresholds (it should be sufficiently small (but not too small) so that files can be rotated with minimal deviation from size thresholds)